DanilZherebtsov/verstack/docs/source/index.rst

 .. note:: **ARM installation**

-  Getting verstack for ARM architecture (M1/M2 macs) M1/M2 macs require miniforge python environment.
+  Getting verstack for ARM architecture (M1/M2 macs) requires miniforge python environment, because AMR versions of ``lightgbm`` and ``tensorflow`` are not yet supported by ``pip`` and can only be installed with ``conda``.
 Below steps outiline installation of the correct miniforge python (3.10.12) environment with subsequent verstack installation.

   # install miniforge python environment